Fugitive slaves in the United States: Capture and punishment

 Fugitive slave Gordon during his 1863 medical examination in a U.S. Army camp.

 Enslavers were outraged when an enslaved person was found missing.
 Under the 1850 Act, they could send federal marshals into free states to kidnap them.
 The law also brought bounty hunters into the business; in 1851, there was a case of a black coffeehouse waiter whom federal marshals kidnapped on behalf of John Debree, who claimed to be the man's enslaver.
 Enslavers often harshly punished those they successfully recaptured, such as by amputating limbs, whipping, branding, and hobbling.

 Northern backlash and personal liberty laws

 The 1850 Act radicalized the abolitionist movement.
 High-profile cases, such as the 1848 escape of William and Ellen Craft, were framed as continuing the "unfinished American Revolution."

 In response, Northern states enacted personal liberty laws.
-These state laws forbade state officials from assisting in captures and guaranteed fugitives state-level judicial protections.
+These state laws forbade state officials from assisting in captures and guaranteed freedom seekers state-level judicial protections.
 Opponents of the 1850 Act used the Fourth Amendment to argue that seizure procedures violated protections against unwarranted arrest and search.